-The one myth that keeps most people afraid of getting the dental care they need is that of pain during and/or pain after root canal procedures.
-In reality, a root canal will alleviate pain that is being caused by harmful infected tissue in the affected tooth.
-And of course, there won’t be any pain during the procedure because anesthetic is administered beforehand.
+The thought of the discomfort that follows a root canal procedure sometimes thwarts patients from getting the dental care they need.
+In reality, a root canal will alleviate pain caused by harmful infected tissue in the affected tooth.
+Patients do not experience pain during the procedure because anesthesia is administered beforehand.